celyes/flask-bootstrap-skeleton/README.md

 Python Flask and Bootstrap 4 basic template

+NOTE: This app is running on debug mode by default !

 Star and fork this repository if you like this small project :)

 [Facebook](https://fb.com/celyes01)